Port Campbell National Park is world famous for its extraordinary collection of wave-sculpted rock formations and the Twelve Apostles.

 Bay of Martyrs

 This is located near the outskirts of Peterborough.
 There is a lookout next to the carpark and you can walk down to he beach via a wooden set of steps.
+Follow the walking track from the eastern end of the carpark.
+This short spectacular walk leads to the site where the "Falls of Halladale" ran aground in 1908.

 There are two easy walks here.
 Spend a half-hour on the Halladale Point Track walk and discover the endangered Rufous Bristlebird, the story of the Halladale shipwreck, why plants struggle to survive here and an insight into the Kirrae-Whurrong people's history or the beach walk.
 Follow the steps down and ... explore the flotsam and jetsam, feel the sand between your toes, spot a rare Hooded Plover and breath deeply the ocean's ozone.